lizziepratt/lizziepratt.github.io/_pages/about.md

 * April 26th - May 22nd 2027: Participating in [Combinatorics and Geometries for Particle Physics and Cosmology](Combinatorics and Geometries for Particle Physics and Cosmology) (Santa Barbara, CA)

-I am grateful for the support of NSF GRFP no. 2023358166 during my graduate career, and for the current support of a UC Davis Chancellor's fellowship.
+I am grateful for the support of NSF GRFP no. 2023358166 during my graduate career, for the support of a UC Davis Chancellor's fellowship during April-August 2026, and for the current support of a Perimeter Postdoctoral Research Fellowship.

 ![alt text](/assets/images/oslo2.jpg "Title")